mike-trout/employees-app/README.md

 `docker run -d -p 80:80 --name employees-app employees-app`

+The app will then be served at [http://localhost/employees-app](http://localhost/employees-app).

 The app is automatically built to [Docker Hub](https://hub.docker.com/r/miketrout/employees-app) on a commit to `master` as `miketrout/employees-app:latest`

 To deploy to a Kubernetes cluster, run: